-Women empowerment has already hit our nerves with ever increasing number of women related crimes despite implementation of newer laws to bring gender equality.
-The reason we are never able to achieve so called gender equality with new sections in Indian Penal code is worth investigating –
+Women empowerment has already hit our nerves with ever-increasing number of women related crimes despite the implementation of newer laws to bring gender equality.
+The reason we are never able to achieve so-called gender equality with new sections in Indian Penal code is worth investigating –

 Increase in women related crimes – is the statistics right?

 Let’s take a look at how the statistics of gender inequality is created –